chromaui/learnstorybook.com/content/deploy.md

 ![Netlify connect to repo](/netlify-account-picker.png)

 Configure Netlify by highlighting which build command to run in its CI and which directory the static site is outputted in.
 For branch choose `master`.
-Dir type `storybook-static`.
-Build type `yarn build-storybook`.
+Directory is `storybook-static`.
+Build command use `yarn build-storybook`.

 ![Netlify settings](/netlify-settings.png)

-Click “build your site” to build and deploy the code on the `master` branch of taskbox.
+Submit the form to build and deploy the code on the `master` branch of taskbox.

-Finally, navigate to Taskbox’ Storybook online.
+When that's finished we'll see a confirmation message on Netlify with a link to Taskbox’ Storybook online.

 ![Netlify Storybook deploy](/netlify-storybook-deploy.png)

-We finished setting up continuous deployment of Storybook!
-Now we can share our stories with colleagues via a link.
+We finished setting up continuous deployment of your Storybook!
+Now we can share our stories with teammates via a link.

 This is helpful for visual review as part of the standard app development process or simply to show off work 💅.